jorgefz/Lince/README.md

 # Lince 0.7.0

-Lince is a game engine written in C for making 2D games.
+Lince is a game engine written in C for making 2D games, and currently in very early development.

-Lince is currently in very early development.
+For some working minigames made with the Lince engine, see https://github.com/jorgefz/lince-minigames.

 ## Minimal code example - drawing a red square